Systematics, evolution and biogeography of Campanulaceae

 Evolution and biogeography of Ledebouria (Asparagaceae)

-Ledebouria is a group of approximately 54 flowering plant species in the Hyacinthaceae, nested within the Asparagales (monocots).
+Ledebouria is a group of approximately 54 flowering plant species in the Scilloideae (Asparagaceae).
 The taxonomic uncertainty that characterizes this group can be attributed to its large distribution (sub-Saharan Africa, Madagascar, and India) and the wide morphological variation found among the mostly poorly known species.
 So far, the majority of research on Ledebouria has focused on species from South Africa, with a few recent studies including taxa from Socotra and India.
-In order to fully understand the evolutionary history, many more taxa need to be included across the complete distribution range of this group.
+In order to fully understand this group’s evolutionary history, many more taxa from across the complete distribution of this group need to be included in studies.
 We are interested in investigating the evolution and historical biogeography of Ledebouria and determining the putative ancestral areas and routes of migration from and within Africa.
 We are also looking into possible scenarios as to why this group does not occur in the Mediterranean basin since some closely related taxa have the same distribution but can be found in Mediterranean climates.
 Ledebouria have been shown to be paraphyletic with Drimiopsis and Resnova but so far analyses have included only a few taxa.
 We are planning to increase sample sizes to further investigate the relationship between these taxa and their delimitation, hopefully resulting in the identification of clades supported by interesting morphological synapomorphies.